iNavFlight/inav/docs/Settings.md

 ### nav_mc_inverted_crash_detection

 Setting a value > 0 enables inverted crash detection for multirotors.
-It is intended for situations where the multirotor has crashed inverted on the ground and can't be manually disarmed due to loss of control or some other reason.
-When enabled the setting defines the additional number of seconds before disarm beyond a minimum fixed time delay such that the minimum possible time delay before disarm is 4s.
+It is intended for situations where the multirotor has crashed inverted on the ground and can't be manually disarmed due to loss of control or for some other reason.
+When enabled this setting defines the additional number of seconds before disarm beyond a minimum fixed time delay of 3s.
+Requires a barometer to work.

 | Default | Min | Max |
 | --- | --- | --- |